wp-plugins/catablog/readme.txt

 * Automatically import new image files into the catalog.
 * The Options Page is well organized and supports many configurations.
 * Easy management of your catalog with superiorly designed admin controls.

-Pre Version 0.9.5 Upgrades:
-This version of CataBlog will not upgrade properly with yours.
-Please install CataBlog 1.1 and update the database before upgrading to CataBlog 1.2 or above.

 Please remember that CataBlog is written, maintained, supported and documented by Zachary Segal.
 Please feel free to stop by and visit http://catablog.illproductions.com and http://www.illproductions.com for more information about CataBlog and Zachary anytime.